All of these restaurants emphasize local ingredients,

 14255 Highway 88

-The next time your travels take you to Lake Tahoe, remember the adorable Sorensen’s Resort’s full-service restaurant.
-Enjoy specialties such as Mary’s natural chicken with a gremolata topping, fresh and wild fish, New York steak, garden-fresh salads and homemade desserts, such as housemade bread pudding and a wonderful berry cobbler.
+The next time your travels take you to Lake Tahoe, remember the adorable Sorensen’s Resort cabins and full-service restaurant just south of the lake.
+Enjoy specialties such as Mary’s natural chicken with a gremolata topping, fresh and wild fish, New York steak, garden-fresh salads and housemade bread pudding.
 Enjoy Eggs Benedict on weekends.
 Accompany your meal with a fine wine or specialty beer.
-Open for breakfast M–F 7:30-11am and Sa–Su 7:30am–noon, lunch daily from 11am–4pm, dinner 5–8:30 pm daily.
+Enjoy a great meal while you get away for a weekend!
+Open for breakfast M–F 7:30– 11am and Sa–Su 7:30am–noon, lunch daily from 11am–4pm, dinner 5–8:30 pm daily.

 2 Portola Plaza